Kidev/Kidev/README.md

 - Development of a software suite: research (geometry, linear algebra), development (C++ Qt/QML) and project managenemt</br>
 - Created CMake presets, Makefiles, Bash and Python tools as well as documentation to help new developers get started quickly</br>
 - Engineered the CI pipeline from scratch using Github Actions: PR logic with auto checks and tests, auto build for Windows+Linux+macOS, Slack bots, installer wizard</br>
-- Established and managed the company’s AWS and GitHub account (introduced SAML, managed IAM, CloudWatch, Billing Conductor, RDS, EC2, VPC)</br>
+- Established and administered the company’s AWS and GitHub account (IAM, CloudWatch, Billing Conductor, RDS, EC2, S3, VPC, CloudFront)</br>
+- Pushed for good cybersecurity practices in a zero trust paradigm
 </details>

 ____